 A World War II Hollywood propaganda film detailing the dark underside of Nazism and the Third Reich set between two brothers, Kurt and Erik Franken, whom are SS officers in the Nazi party. ...
 See full summary »

-Henry J. Tyroone leave Texas where his oil wells are drying up and arrives in New York with a lot of oil money to play with in the stock market.
-He meets stock analyst Molly Thatcher who he fall in love with.
-She try to ignore the lavish attention he spend on her but in the end she falls for his charm.
-Written by
+Henry J. Tyroone leaves Texas where his oil wells are drying up and arrives in New York with a lot of oil money to play with in the stock market.
+He meets stock analyst Molly Thatcher, who he falls in love with.
+Molly tries to ignore the attention he lavishes on, and keep the relationship strictly professional.

 See more »